pa-childs/Udemy_Courses/README.md

 100% Completed

 Teaches very basic skills to use protractor automation for testing non-angular web pages.
 Very basic primers in JavaScript, HTML, and CSS.

+#### Learn to Code with Ruby
+100% Completed

+Teaches Ruby for Beginners